Thomas-Reents/InvoiceManagerApp/README.md

 ## Getting Started

+This application is deployed with Azure.
 To demo this application visit https://myinvoicemanager.azurewebsites.net/

 A manager and an admin account are seeded in the application.
 Their usernames and passwords are as follows: